sheffield-bioinformatics-core/refine-demo/demo.md

 ## Downloading and installation

-OpenRefine 2.8 can be [downloaded](http://openrefine.org/download.html) and installed for various operating systems
+OpenRefine 3.4.1 can be [downloaded](http://openrefine.org/download.html) and installed for various operating systems

 ## Some example data

 We will use some data that have been simulated to demonstrate many of the problems we have seen already.
-Each row represents a different patient in a fictitious study and can be downloaded from the [course website](https://github.com/sheffield-bioinformatics-core/data-formatting/raw/master/patient-data.xlsx).
+Each row represents a different patient in a fictitious study and can be downloaded from the [course website](patient-data.xlsx).
 (Right-click and `Save Link as....`)

 ## Importing the data